pingcap/docs-cn/tools/pd-control.md

 >> operator show                            // Display all operators
 >> operator show admin                      // Display all admin operators
 >> operator show leader                     // Display all leader operators
->> operator show region                     // Display all region operators
+>> operator show region                     // Display all Region operators
->> operator add add-peer 1 2                // Add a replica of region 1 on store 2
+>> operator add add-peer 1 2                // Add a replica of Region 1 on store 2
->> operator remove remove-peer 1 2          // Remove a replica of region 1 on store 2
+>> operator remove remove-peer 1 2          // Remove a replica of Region 1 on store 2
->> operator add transfer-leader 1 2         // Schedule the leader of region 1 to store 2
+>> operator add transfer-leader 1 2         // Schedule the leader of Region 1 to store 2
->> operator add transfer-region 1 2 3 4     // Schedule region 1 to store 2,3,4
+>> operator add transfer-region 1 2 3 4     // Schedule Region 1 to stores 2,3,4
->> operator add transfer-peer 1 2 3         // Schedule the replica of region 1 on store 2 to store 3
+>> operator add transfer-peer 1 2 3         // Schedule the replica of Region 1 on store 2 to store 3
+>> operator add merge-region 1 2            // Merge Region 1 with Region 2
+>> operator add split-region 1              // Split Region 1 into two Regions in halves
->> operator remove 1                        // Remove the scheduling operation of region 1
+>> operator remove 1                        // Remove the scheduling operation of Region 1
 ```

 ### `ping`